slerman12/UnifiedML/README.md

   <img width="80%" alt="flowchart" src="https://i.imgur.com/CYrNTn1.png">
 </p>

-We hope this unification continues to expand to include multi-modalities, "on-policy"/streaming data, multi-task learning, and more.
+We hope this unification continues to expand to include multi-modalities (audio, proprioceptive), "on-policy"/streaming data, multi-task learning, and more.
+Already seeded: self-supervised learning, explainable ML, and other modalities that we look forward to flourishing.

 [comment]: <> (<br>)